 The air we breathe and our health

-Atmospheric pollution affects the health of the entire population, although not everyone is affected in the same way.
-Children, the elderly and people with health problems, such as asthma and heart or pulmonary illnesses, suffer more than everyone else.
-Many scientific studies show a direct relationship between pollution and health.
-Polluted air causes cancer, affects the immune system, leads to asthma attacks, has clear effects on cardiorespiratory illnesses, slows down brain development in children and lowers life expectancy.
+Atmospheric pollution in Barcelona affects the entire population's health every day, though not necessarily in the same way.
+Children, the elderly and people with health problems, particularly those with asthma or heart or pulmonary disease, suffer more than everyone else from the effects of pollution.
+Numerous scientific studies show a direct link between exposure to atmospheric pollution and poorer health, both in the short- and long-term.
+Polluted air causes lung cancer, has clear effects on cardiovascular and respiratory diseases, contributes to the onset of asthma add diabetes, inhibits foetal growth, delays the development of the brain and pulmonary function in children and shortens life expectancy.

 Respiratory and cardiovascular problems

 Short-term exposure to nitrogen dioxide (NO2) can irritate people's eyes and respiratory systems.
-The main effects of long-term exposure can be slower lung development in children, bronchitis in asthmatic children and the appearance of chronic respiratory and cerebrovascular illnesses in adults.
-Suspended particles (PM2.5 and PM10) cause numerous nose and eye allergies and particularly affect the respiratory and cardiovascular systems.
-Long-term exposure to particles in relatively low concentrations, which are usual in urban environments, can affect the lungs and even cause cancer.
-The finest particles (PM2,5) are the most dangerous for our health, even when levels do not exceed the limits established under European legislation.
+The main effects of long-term exposure can be delayed lung development in children, bronchitis in asthmatic children and the appearance of chronic respiratory and cerebrovascular diseases in adults.
+In particular, suspended particles (PM2.5 and PM10) affect the respiratory tract and cardiovascular system.
+Long-term exposure to particles in relatively low concentrations, which are normal in urban environments, can affect the lungs and even cause cancer.
+The finer the particle the more dangerous it is to our health, as it penetrates as far as the inside of the circulatory system and enters the bloodstream.

 Delayed brain development in children

-Children are one of population groups worst affected by atmospheric pollution in Barcelona.
-According to studies, air pollution levels double during the times when children enter and leave school.
-Air pollution can alter children's brain connectivity and slow down brain development, as shown in several research studies conducted by the Centre for Environmental Epidemiological Research (CREAL).
+Children are one of the population groups worst affected by atmospheric pollution in Barcelona.
+As newborns and pre-school-age children have a relatively higher rate of breathing, they inhale more atmospheric pollution and, moreover, their lungs and immune system are still not fully developed.
+According to studies, air pollution levels double during the times of day when children start and finish school.
+Air pollution can alter the brain's connectivity and delay its development in children, as shown in several research studies conducted by the Centre for Environmental Epidemiological Research (CREAL).

 Recommendations for sports activities